ricktaylor/btpu/draft-taylor-btpu.md

 # Transfer Window {#transfer-window}

-TODO: Rework into sliding window.

-A sender considers a Transfer to be "active" between emitting the first Transfer Start Message, and emitting the first Transfer End Message referencing the Transfer.

-Because Messages may be in transmission lost due to the loss of Link-layer PDUs, and a sender may emit duplicate Messages as a defense against loss, see [](#repetition), a receiver MUST consider a Transfer "active" from the reception of the first Transfer Start, Transfer Segment, or Transfer Repair Message, until reception of the first Transfer End or Transfer Cancel Message.
+Because Messages may be lost in transmission due to the loss of Link-layer PDUs, and a sender may emit duplicate Messages as a defense against loss, see [](#repetition), a sender MUST maintain a sliding Transfer Window that defines the maximum number of Transfers that can be simultaneously in progress.
+As Transfers are identified by a monotonically increasing number, the size of the Transfer Window also strictly defines the range of identifiers of Transfers in progress.

+The sender MUST maintain a reference to the greatest Transfer number used in any emitted Message, and MUST NOT emit any Message with a Transfer number less than or equal to the latest minus the size of the Transfer Window, taking into account the modulo 2^24 roll-over.

+The receiver MUST maintain a reference to the greatest Transfer number received in any Message.
+When a Transfer Message is received with a Transfer number greater than the greatest previously received, the new Transfer number is considered the greatest Transfer number, and Transfers with number less than or equal to the latest minus the size of the Transfer Window MUST be considered [cancelled](#cancelled).
+Because of Transfer number roll-over, half the number space of 2^24 is used to determine if a number is older or newer than the latest Transfer number.
+The pseudocode for the algorithm, taking roll-over into account is give in [](#fig-windowing).

+The size of the Transfer Window SHOULD be the same at both receiver and sender, and MUST be configured via some out-of-band mechanism.
+The Transfer Window size MUST be at least 4, and is RECOMMENDED to be 16. [^1]

+    const WINDOW_SIZE  # The configured transfer window size var GREATEST       # Greatest received transfer number, initially NIL

+    FUNCTION isTransferValid(T):
+        RETURN ((GREATEST - T + 2^24) MOD 2^24) < WINDOW_SIZE

+    FUNCTION isNewTransfer(T):
+        RETURN ((T - GREATEST + 2^24) MOD 2^24) < (2^24 / 2)

+    FUNCTION processTransfer(T):
+        IF isNewTransfer(T) THEN
+            # Transfer T is a new Transfer
+            GREATEST ← T  # Update GREATEST
+            # Cancel transfers now outside the window
+        ELSE IF isTransferValid(T) THEN
+            # Transfer T is already in progress
+        ELSE
+            # Transfer T is invalid, ignore Message
+{: #fig-windowing title="The receiver's algorithm for determining Transfer number validity and sliding window" artwork-type="pseudocode"  }

+[^1]: These are entirely arbitrary numbers, and need checking by the WG.

 # Message Definitions